 Four generations have called this land "Home" and we are proud to continue the legacy with our children.

 Bison are an easy fit for our family because of their hardiness and longevity.
 Our family values the land that sustains us and bison's natural grazing patterns compliment our grassland management practices.
-We have been raising bison for over 25 years and are excited to share it with you!
+We have been raising bison for almost 30 years and are excited to share it with you!